Morris Twelve: Morris 12 series III

 A new booted shape with better seating and a new engine was announced in August 1937 and designated series III.
 The electrical system was now 12-volt.
 The engine had been introduced to power the Wolseley 12/48 and the MG VA in October 1936 though that did not enter production until mid 1937.

 Badged Morris 12 but described in its early brochures as The Morris Twelve-Four (series III) its major advances on the previous 12 were the overhead valve engine, more rounded edges for the shorter smoother new body on a smaller wheelbase and now it had a real boot with outside access to any luggage it held.
 This new container's nearly ten cubic feet might be amplified by leaving the lid open which then formed a luggage rack.
 The spare wheel with its tyre was now carried independently below the luggage compartment and fully enclosed.
-The four-speed gearbox had been given better syncromesh and silent helical type gears for second third and top.
+The four-speed gearbox had been given better synchromesh and silent helical type gears for second third and top.
 Aside from the transmission tunnel the floor was now quite flat without footwells.

 Easy-clean pressed steel wheels carried extra low pressure 5.50—16 tyres of a slightly smaller section than previously.
 Useful conveniences included clearer instrumentation, self-cancelling trafficators and now twin windscreen wipers with remote silent drive and independent operation.
 There was an automatically actuated stoplight at the back of the car.

 Particular care had been taken to ensure draught-free ventilation by scuttle ventilators and hinged rear quarter-lights.
 The windscreen was hinged at the top for clearer sheltered wet-weather unmisted vision after dark.
 The front windows were fitted with louvres and, when open, the windows provided an extractor effect at their rear edge.
 The steering was by Bishop Cam.
 The rigid axle suspension for both front and rear was controlled by long semi-elliptic springs aided by Armstrong hydraulic dampers.

 A Special coupé body, they were features of almost all the Morris range for more than a decade, was no longer available but a "rolling" chassis remained in the catalogue for those who wished to have their car fitted with special coachwork.
 These very complete chassis kits included wings, running-boards, headlamps, instruments, spare wheel and complete tool kit.